 Seville makes for a better base especially if you do not have a car or don’t want to drive.
-You can visit many places from Seville using public transport, and there is an excellent selection of guided tours as well.
+You can visit many places from Seville using public transport, and there is an excellent selection of guided day trips as well.

 You want the quintessential Andalusian experience

 If you’ve been dreaming about all things Andalusia, and you want to experience it all in one place, pick Seville.

 Seville has some of everything you associate with the Southern Spain province: great architecture and monuments, a walkable old Jewish quarter, squares lined with citrus trees, patios lush with greenery, and great tapas and flamenco.